-We are aware of increasing cotton, oil and other input costs that affect our cost of goods sold.
+In the current fiscal year, we are aware of increased cotton, oil and other input costs that affect our cost of goods.
 We are working with our vendors and private label manufacturers to manage these cost increases.
-Our current expectation is that increases in product cost will be higher in the second half of 2011 versus the first half.
 While we believe we have strategies in place to mitigate the increase in cost, there can be no assurance our efforts will be successful and our gross profit margins may decline.